pyTooling/pyTooling/doc/Common/index.rst

 firstKey
 ********

-:py:func:`~pyTooling.Common.firstKey` returns the first key from a dictionary.
+:func:`~pyTooling.Common.firstKey` returns the first key from a dictionary.

 .. code-block:: Python